Skip to content

 Low oxygen and low pH slow down energy metabolism

-Researchers have observed that the pH of cells greatly influences metabolism, and that if pH becomes acidic, it coincides with sluggish clearance of waste products and free radicals, which hinder mitochondrial metabolism.
-Excessive oxidative stress from toxicity pushes pH lower.
+Researchers have observed that the pH of cells greatly influences metabolism, and that if pH becomes acidic, it coincides with sluggish clearance of waste products which are free radicals that hinder mitochondrial metabolism.
+Metabolism itself causes waste byproducts, and if too many accumulate they can kill our mitochondria.
+However the cell has mechanisms to clean up wastes and rebalance, in order to protect mitochondria and our energy supply.

-In addition, low (acidic) pH inhibits oxygen saturation, which we need for metabolism, leading to hypoxia (low or no oxygen).
-This state means that only anaerobic glucose metabolism (glycolysis) is able to produce energy, but it's much less energy efficient, making only two ATP of energy per glucose molecule.
+In addition, low (acidic) pH inhibits oxygen saturation.
+As we need oxygen for energy metabolism, the hypoxic or low oxygen state inhibits the amount of energy that can be produced.
+Anaerobic glycolysis (sugar metabolism) is much less energy efficient, making only two ATP of energy per glucose molecule.
 This is 18 times less efficient than aerobic respiration.
 The equation for aerobic cellular respiration to make ATP is:

 C6H12O6 + 6O2 à 6CO2 + 6H2O + ATP.